ZimmermanGroup/conformer-rl/README.md

 ## Quick Start
 The [examples](https://github.com/ZimmermanGroup/conformer-rl/tree/master/examples) directory contain several scripts for training on pre-built agents and environments.
 Visit [Quick Start](https://conformer-rl.readthedocs.io/en/latest/tutorial/quick_start.html) to get started.

+## Issues and Feature Requests
+We are actively adding new features to this project and are open to all suggestions.
+If you believe you have encountered a bug, or if you have a feature that you would like to see implemented, please file an [issue](https://github.com/ZimmermanGroup/conformer-rl/issues).